 - When camping for a longer period of time I don’t have to clean up the mess inside the car every day because I need to make the bed.

 - The chances of ants, scorpions, snakes or other creepy-crawlers entering the tent are zero (this compared to a ground tent).

 - It’s a great spot for viewing wildlife.
 We particularly experienced this in the wetlands of the Pantanal (Brazil) where we woke up before sunrise and watched birds and other animals from a much closer range than had we sat outside.

 The Eezi Awn Rooftop Tent

 Here are some issues related specifically to the first rooftop tent.
 For the second, Carpas Anaconda tent, see below.
-As said before, we used the Eezi Awn from 2003 to 2015; initially very intensely, at the end hardly at all.
+As said before, we used the Eezi Awn from 2003 to 2015; initially very intensely, in the end hardly at all.